kkatsy/program-parser/README.md

 # ECS140 - Project 2
 ## Katya Katsy

-### Instructions
+### Description
+- main.rs is the driver file for the parser program
+- indicate input/output filenames at the top of the main function
-- Indicate names of input and output files in main.rs, which drives the parser program
+- input file must be located in parser project directory
+- run program to parse input file and create xhmtl output file

 ### Sources
-- Course Textbook, Sections 4.2 and 4.4
+- course textbook, sections 4.2 and 4.4